 Our on-site search was so lackluster that I am fairly sure that I did not include a visible search box for the entirety of The New Leaf Journal’s existence – although I have kept a search box up more often than not.

 WordPress is highly extensible through plugins.
 To explain succinctly, WordPress comes with core features – that is, things built directly into WordPress that are available to every site running WordPress.
 In addition to WordPress’s core functionality – and themes (every WordPress site has a theme), which include their own functionality.
 One way to add functionality beyond the WordPress core and theme is by installing plugins.
-I maintain a list of useful plugins that we use (or have used in the past) here on site.

 For the past few months, I had been using a lightweight search plugin called Relevanssi Light.
 It added full-text search functionality to the default search and allowed pages to appear in search results along with articles.
 It made our search marginally better but it did not move the needle much.
 There are ways to configure Relevanssi Light, but I did not have time to dig into them.